-Heroin is one of the strongest types of painkiller, and it can relieve both physical and emotional pain.
+Heroin is one of the strongest types of painkillers, and it can relieve both physical and emotional pain.
 Some experts believe that the real question should not be why is there a heroin epidemic, but why are so many users in so much pain?
 The answer to that question is twofold.
 First, too many caregivers of young people have either abused or traumatized them in childhood.
 Lastly, caregivers did not meet their emotional needs during childhood.
 Parents are more stressed, busy, distracted and overwhelmed than ever before.
 Thus, these factors can cause them to fail to nurture their children adequately.
-Many children grow up with a feelings of emptiness, fear, distress and unworthiness.
+Many children grow up with feelings of emptiness, fear, distress, and unworthiness.
 A drug like heroin can soothe and take away that pain and distress for a short while.

 Humane, Targeted Treatment